 Definition: Fate, destiny, fortune, luck

-Example: Hrvatsko državljanstvo je moj kob. ~ Croatian citizenship is my destiny.
+Example: Hrvatsko državljanstvo je moja kob. ~ Croatian citizenship is my destiny.

 Here are more ways to use “kob”.

 Check out all of our weekly Croatian lessons here.
-If you want these lessons ad-free, then sign up for our newsletter and get our Croatian vocabulary lessons delivered to your inbox only once per week.
+If you want to make sure you never miss a lesson, sign up for our newsletter and get our Croatian vocabulary lessons delivered to your inbox only once per week.